 So, you've never heard of the Marginal Way?
-In the artsy resort town of Ogunquit, Maine, it is fairly easy to get caught up in all the quaint little shops, high-end restaurants and four-star hotels (compare Ogunquit hotels at TripAdvisor) readily offered to the average tourist.
+In the artsy resort town of Ogunquit, Maine, it is fairly easy to get caught up in all the quaint little shops and galleries, high-end restaurants and beachy hotels (compare Ogunquit hotel rates and reviews at TripAdvisor) readily offered to the average tourist.
 So easy, in fact, that most people tend to miss the best attraction Ogunquit has to offer, more than likely passing right by it.

-This remarkable tribute to nature is the Marginal Way, a mile-long pathway that extends from its entrance at downtown Ogunquit’s main street—Shore Road—to its exit at the docks of Perkins Cove, a small resort community bordering Ogunquit.
+This remarkable tribute to nature is the Marginal Way, a mile-long pathway that extends from its entrance at downtown Ogunquit’s main street—Shore Road—to its exit at the docks of Perkins Cove, a small resort community and shopping destination bordering Ogunquit.

 Whitewashed seaside shops, exclusive summer cottages and Ogunquit Beach befitted with a serenely rotating red and white lighthouse dot the coastline, and the only sounds that can be heard are the rhythmic lull of the tide, seagulls and the occasional bell of a trolley in the distance.
 The smell of the ocean is overpowering and fills one with the sense of taking it all in and not having a care in the world.
 A small breeze goes through the air, invigorating those who have spent a long day at the beach.

 As the path hugs the rocky edge of a small cliff, the surrounding scenes seem so tangible one may be tempted to reach out and touch them.